singhkpratham/geocompr/06-reproj.md

 When reprojecting categorical rasters, the estimated values must be the same as those of the original.
 This could be done using the nearest neighbor method (`ngb`).
-This method assigns new cell values to the nearest cell center of the input raster.
+This method sets each new cell value to the value of the nearest cell (center) of the input raster.
 An example is reprojecting `cat_raster` to WGS84, a geographic CRS well suited for web mapping.
 The first step is to obtain the PROJ definition of this CRS, which can be done using the [http://spatialreference.org](http://spatialreference.org/ref/epsg/wgs-84/) webpage.
 The final step is to reproject the raster with the `projectRaster()` function which, in the case of categorical data, uses the nearest neighbor method (`ngb`):